SerenaZanon/DWM/README.md

+# University course: DATA AND WEB MINING
+# Task: Prediction and analysis

-This project was realised by Andrea Giacomello and Serena Zanon for the 'Data and Web Mining' university course.
+This project was realised by Andrea Giacomello and Serena Zanon.

 The aim of the project is the prediction of house prices in the given dataset.